Arginase: Structure and function

-Arginase belong to the ureohydrolase family of enzymes.
+Arginase belongs to the ureohydrolase family of enzymes.

-Arginase catalyzes the fifth and final step in the urea cycle, a series of biochemical reactions in mammals during which the body disposes of harmful ammonia.
+Arginase catalyzes the fifth and final cytosolic step in the urea cycle, a series of biochemical reactions in mammals during which the body disposes of harmful ammonia.
 Specifically, arginase converts L-arginine into L-ornithine and urea.
 Mammalian arginase is active as a trimer, but some bacterial arginases are hexameric.
-The enzyme requires a two-molecule metal cluster of manganese in order to maintain proper function.
-These Mn2+ ions coordinate with water, orienting and stabilizing the molecule and allowing water to act as a nucleophile and attack L-arginine, hydrolyzing it into ornithine and urea.
+The enzyme requires a binuclear manganese cluster for optimal activity.
+A single hydroxide ion bridges these Mn2+ ions, oriented to serve as a nucleophile that attacks the guanidinium group of L-arginine, hydrolyzing it to form ornithine and urea.

 In most mammals, two isozymes of this enzyme exist; the first, Arginase I, functions in the urea cycle, and is located primarily in the cytoplasm of hepatocytes (liver cells).
 The second isozyme, Arginase II, has been implicated in the regulation of intracellular arginine/ornithine levels.
 It is located in mitochondria of several tissues in the body, with most abundance in the kidney and prostate.
 It may be found at lower levels in macrophages, lactating mammary glands, and brain.
 The second isozyme may be found in the absence of other urea cycle enzymes.

-Mechanism
+Structure and Mechanism

-The active site holds L-arginine in place via hydrogen bonding between the guanidine group with Glu227.
-This bonding orients L-arginine for nucleophilic attack by the metal-associated hydroxide ion at the guanidine group.
-This results in a tetrahedral intermediate.
-The manganese ions act to stabilize both the hydroxyl group in the tetrahedral intermediate, as well as the developing sp3 lone electron pair on the NH2 group as the tetrahedral intermediate is formed.
+The first crystal structure of arginase was reported in 1996 by the research group of David W. Christianson at the University of Pennsylvania.
+The mechanism advanced in this paper begins with the binding of L-arginine in the enzyme active site, held in place by hydrogen bonding between the guanidinium group and Glu227.
+This orients the guanidinium group for nucleophilic attack by the metal-bridging hydroxide ion to form a tetrahedral intermediate.
+The manganese ions stabilize the hydroxyl group in the tetrahedral intermediate, as well as the developing sp3 lone electron pair on the NH2 group as the tetrahedral intermediate is formed.